Don't Just Fine-tune the Agent, Tune the Environment¶

 Key Designs¶

-- Discovering inter-tool dependencies: For example, when booking a flight using a city name instead of an airport code, the standard environment returns "No available route" (ambiguous), whereas the augmented environment returns "Invalid airport code[s]: destination airport 'Pinehaven'.
+Standard environment errors are often vague or misleading.
+Environment augmentation replaces these with precise, actionable hints to help the agent understand tool dependencies and constraints.
+For example, when using a city name instead of an airport code, the standard environment returns "No available route," while the augmented environment returns "Invalid airport code[s]: destination airport 'Pinehaven'.
 Please use valid airport codes.
-You can use alternative tool to find the correct airport code for a city." (precise and actionable).
+You can use alternative tool to find the correct airport code for a city."
+This identifies the error and suggests the correct tool.
+Similarly, for rm commands, it corrects misconceptions about path arguments.
+This "turning dead ends into learning opportunities" approach yields over 20% improvement in complex scenarios like Missing Parameters and Functions.

 Loss & Training¶

-Training is based on a modified GRPO algorithm (PPO-style) with decoupled clipping and KL divergence penalty:
+Training is based on an improved GRPO algorithm (PPO-like), incorporating a decoupled clipping mechanism and KL divergence penalty:

 Key Experimental Results¶